Our Story Begins…

 And as Fate would have it…

 Low and behold, that same weekend Dale’s work was featured in a local art show in our hometown of Tryon.
 Now that he was free, he decided to attend the opening reception.
 And as fate would have it, I just happened to stop by to check out the artwork.
 Falling in love at first sight, the rest is history.
-We were engaged in 8 days, married in 5 months and just celebrated our 2 year anniversary.
+We were engaged in 8 days, married in 5 months and are coming up on our 5 year anniversary.

 Falling in love late in life was so unexpected yet so magical and powerful.
 Both of us had been asking the age-old question “what now” and “what do we do to make a difference?”
 Since we both loved animals, we were inspired to create Weiler Woods for Wildlife to use Dale’s art to help bring awareness and raise funds for wildlife conservation.